dqops/dqo/docs/working-with-dqo/run-data-quality-checks.md

 The Check editor screen in the paid version of DQOps has additional subtabs that allow you to switch between Daily and Monthly checks.

+!!! tip "Configure partitioning column to run partition checks"

+    To run partition checks, you need to configure a date or datetime columns, which will be used as the time partitioning key for the table.
+    Follow the link to learn how to [configure partitioning column](../dqo-concepts/definition-of-data-quality-checks/partition-checks.md#setting-up-date-partitioning-column).

 ### **Run a check from a check editor**

 To run a check:

 1. Activate the check of interest by clicking the toggle button next to the check name in the list on the right.

-    The gray color indicates that the check is not activated, light green indicates [default checks](../dqo-concepts/data-observability.md#default-table-level-checks) that are activated, and darker green indicates manually activated checks.
+    The gray color indicates that the check is not activated, light green indicates [checks activated by data quality policies](../dqo-concepts/data-observability.md#data-quality-policies), and darker green indicates manually activated checks.

     ![Activate check](https://dqops.com/docs/images/working-with-dqo/run-data-quality-checks/enable-check4.png){ loading=lazy; width="1200px" }